 Public Art Projects: Marina Abramović:

-Using images and archived materials, the life and times of Sarah Rodigari six people who Rodigari to varying degrees were invited to reflect on the history of her practice in a panel discussion hosted by curator, Sophie O’Brien.
+Using images and archived materials, the life and times of Sarah Rodigari, six people, who know Rodigari to varying degrees,were invited to reflect on the history of her practice in a panel discussion hosted by curator, Sophie O’Brien.
 (Panelists: Agatha Gothe-Snape, Salote Tawale, Nicola Gunn, Ivan Cheng and Cindy Rodriguez)

 Alongside this panel was a screening of the film Shulie (1997), a film by Elizabeth Sunbrin in which she restages a 1967 documentary portrait of a 22-year art student at the Chicago Art Institute, Shulamith Firestone who a few years later would write, The Dialectic of Sex: The Case for Feminist Revolution.